 The La Montanita Co-op Veteran Farm Project (VFP) in Albuquerque, NM is funded through the U.S. Department of Agriculture's (USDA) Agricultural Marketing Service (AMS) Specialty Crop Grant program provides veterans workshops on sustainable farming practices, hands-on gardening and farming experience.
 Photo by Bob Nichols (USDAGov Flickr).

-Written by Sierra Blachford under the direction and review of Chris Zdorovtsov (former SDSU Extension Community Development Field Specialist).
+Written by Sierra Blachford under the direction and review of Chris Zdorovtsov (former SDSU Extension Community Vitality Field Specialist).

 Community gardens are associated with urban areas and food production.
 However, community gardens can also be used as job training sites or small business incubators.
 There are many examples of these types of programs across the US.
 For example:

 - Providing job training to adults, veterans, refugees, prisoners

 These programs at community gardens have a variety of names:

 - Urban Farm

 The following links and examples provide an idea of the diversity of programs taking place across the US:

 The Juniper Gardens Training Farm | Kansas City, KS

 - “Is the home of Cultivate Kansas City’s Farm Business Development Program.
 Local residents, whether they are resettled refugees or Kansas City, KS residents, can turn their green thumb into a small business, participating in up to five years of hands-on training.”